emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * Easy to Install
 * Analytics

 Let sharing work for you, everywhere.
-Add sharing, following and campaigns to desktop sites and mobile devices.
+Add sharing, following & campaigns to desktop sites and mobile devices.
 Monetize your content through E-MAILiT's innovation.
 <a href="http://www.e-mailit.com/widget/login">Want to customize?</a>

 Read the <a href="http://wordpress.org/plugins/e-mailit/faq/">FAQ</a> tab to learn more.